JaimeStill/data-sync-api/notes.md

 ## Todo

+* Build out resiliency infrastructure to facilitate caching messages in the event of service connection disruptions.

 * Build out a web client that holistically demonstrates the power of this infrastructure.

 * Build out holistic documentation for the finalized source and example infrastructure.